propernicedigital/twoofthree.github.io/Sessions/10/README.md

 - Requests
 - "Above the fold" loading

-> Let's run our first text on your github pages web app url
+> Let's run our first text on ytinyour github pages web app url

 ### How to optimize your website or app